mjwhitta/otplock/README.md

 ### Simple

-To start, enter the endpoint, the length of time the OTP key should be valid, and the payload in hex.
+To start, enter the endpoint (this is the domain that points to your OTPLock server), the length of time the OTP key should be valid, and the payload in hex (typically shellcode).
 After hitting submit, you will be given the URL for the decryption key and the encrypted payload in hex.
 Copy and paste those to your source code and compile.

 ### Advanced